human-nature-lab/COVIDPoliticalEvents.jl/README.md

 ## Software Requirements

 While analysis was executed on a MAC OSX system, all of the underlying dependencies are compatible with Windows, Mac, and Linux systems.
 This package has been tested on Julia 1.7.1.
-Data was constructed using R 4.1.
+Data was additionally processed using R 4.1.

 **R system information and platform details**
 ```